Mobility Management Uncovered

-Mobility management, the fleet industry’s new buzzword, refers to the mobility of team members within an organisation – more specifically for business purposes – and associated management techniques.
+Mobility management, the fleet industry’s new buzzword, refers to the mobility of team members within an organization – more specifically for business purposes – and associated management techniques.

-Typically, it is about extending traditional fleet management practices by integrating employee-related ‘big data’ – such as time, location and work behaviours – into daily operations, in order to pinpoint additional cost savings and enhance efficiency opportunities in regards to how they travel.
+Typically, it is about extending traditional fleet management practices by integrating employee-related ‘big data’ – such as time, location and work behaviors – into daily operations, in order to pinpoint additional cost savings and enhance efficiency opportunities in regarding to how they travel.

 - How much does it currently cost each individual employee to travel to their target destination?

 - How often do they travel and for what purpose?

 - Would an alternative mode of transport be viable?

 It might sound simple, but by ensuring that you have an overview of all company travel requirements, you will be able to: